How to conduct Detailed Analysis of a Company.

 This section provides details of the cash that a company has generated in last financial year from operation.
 This section also includes details of cash used in making investments or received from selling investments and cash raised from financial institutions as borrowings or repaid to them during the last year

-We focus on companies, which generate good amount of that can take care of their requirements of investment (CFI) and repayment of debt (CFF).
+We focus on companies, which generate good amount of cash flow from operations that can take care of their requirements of investment (CFI) and repayment of debt (CFF).
 If a company generates so much cash that after taking care of CFI and CFF, it still has surplus left, it is a dream company and I buy as many stocks.

 We are bottom up fundamental investor.
 Therefore, We give more weightage to the business qualities of a company than the industry it operates in.
 In fact, we follow Peter Lynch when he says that: